 How to Protect Yourself:

-- Never provide personal information in response to an unsolicited request, whether it is over the phone or on the internet.
+- Never provide personal information in response to an unsolicited request.
 Emails and internet pages created by phishers may look exactly like the real thing.
 They may even contain a fake padlock icon that ordinarily is used to denote a secure site.
 If you did not initiate the communication, do not provide any information.

 - If you are unsure whether a correspondence is legitimate, contact the company.
 Phone numbers and website addresses should be listed on your monthly statements.

 - Never provide your account information and/or password over the phone or in response to an unsolicited email.
 We would never ask you to verify your account information or confirm a password online.

 - Review account statements regularly to ensure all charges are correct.
 Contact us immediately if your account statement is late or does not arrive.

 - View our helpful tips on Identity Theft Prevention.